rayzapata/project_classification_telco/README.md

 ## III.
 Process

 This section serves as step-by-step project documentation of the data science pipeline—from planning stages through final product delivery.
 Each check-mark indicates a completed step in each sub-process.
-It may also serve as a guide for project reproduction in conjunction with [Section IV](#iv-project-reproduction) of this README; however, it does not serve to limit the process to strict definitions.
+It may also serve as a guide for project reproduction in conjunction with [Section IV](#iv-project-reproduction); however, it does not serve to limit the process to strict definitions.

 #### 1. Project Planning
 🟢 **Plan** ➜ Acquire ➜ Prepare ➜ Explore ➜ Model & Evaluate ➜ Deliver